chejen/keys-translations-manager/README.md

 * Rebuild the code (```npm run build```) if you change the settings of **locales** or **projects**.
 * Restart the server if you change any of these configurations.

+## Import
+* Transfer your locales from separate files to Keys-Translations Manager to make them easy to read, convenient to collaborate, and maintainable.
+(See [docs] [16] for more details)

+## Data Validation
+Keys-Translations Manager will help you validate your input and import, and here are 2 main principles:
+* The field `Key` is unique for every single project.
+* If the key "ui.common.add" exists, "ui", "ui.common", and "ui.common.add.*" are all disallowed.
+Otherwise, it would cause JSON parsing errors.

 ## CLI